 L. set responsible working hours outside of school.

-A student must participate in school crisis plan activities and practices such as lock-down and fire drill.
+A student must participate in school crisis plan activities, practices and emergency drills, such as lock-down and fire drills.
 (Failure to meet these requirements may lead to disciplinary action.)

 If a school uses I.D. cards, students will follow school guidelines related to the card.